Guide Likely

 Dynamic Crowds at Scale

-Vice City is a metropolis.
-It needs crowds.
-And not crowds of mannequins — crowds where every individual has coherent behavior.
-The PS5’s CPU power can handle dozens of simultaneous NPCs with individual AI routines, where the PS4 had to rely on simplified group behaviors.
+Vice City is a metropolis, and it needs crowds where every individual has coherent behavior.
+The PS5’s CPU can handle dozens of simultaneous NPCs running individual AI routines, where the PS4 had to rely on simplified group behaviors.

 In-Game Social Media Integration

 The trailers show NPCs constantly using phones.
-What if that’s not just cosmetic?
-Imagine a system where NPCs post on an in-game social network.
-You pull off a spectacular stunt in front of witnesses, and ten minutes later it’s on the fictional news feed.
-Rockstar already sketched this concept with LifeInvader in GTA V, but never followed through on the idea.
+What if that’s not purely cosmetic?
+A system where NPCs post on an in-game social network is conceivable: pull off a spectacular stunt in front of witnesses, and ten minutes later it surfaces on the fictional news feed.
+Rockstar sketched this concept with LifeInvader in GTA V but never followed through.

 Behavioral Ecosystems

 In the swamps around Grass Rivers, the trailers show alligators, birds, and wildlife.
-But beyond animals, imagine a human ecosystem: poachers hunting at night, a ranger on patrol, a lost tourist asking for directions.
-NPCs interacting with each other and with the environment organically, creating micro-stories without the player being involved.
+Beyond animals, picture a human ecosystem: poachers hunting at night, a ranger on patrol, a lost tourist asking for directions.
+NPCs interacting with each other and the environment organically, generating micro-stories without the player’s involvement.

 The Elephant in the Room: Generative AI

-Alright, we need to address it.
-Since ChatGPT exploded in 2023 and everything that followed, the question comes up constantly: will GTA 6 use generative AI for its NPCs?
+Since ChatGPT’s arrival in 2023 and everything that followed, the question comes up constantly: will GTA 6 use generative AI for its NPCs?
 Real-time generated dialogue, infinite conversations, NPCs that improvise?

-Generative AI is impressive, but it’s also unpredictable.
+Generative AI is impressive but unpredictable.
 Rockstar is a studio that controls every detail, every line of dialogue, every inflection.
-Letting an LLM generate NPC responses means accepting errors, anachronisms, and nonsense.
-For a studio this perfectionist, it’s unthinkable.
-Maybe for GTA 7.
-Not for GTA 6.
+Letting an LLM generate NPC responses means accepting errors, anachronisms, and incoherence.
+For a studio this perfectionist, that trade-off doesn’t make sense.
+GTA 7 is a different conversation.

-What we can hope for is a massively combinatorial dialogue system.
-Thousands of pre-written lines that combine based on context: location, time, weather, player reputation, recent events.
+What seems more likely is a massively combinatorial dialogue system: thousands of pre-written lines assembled based on context, location, time, weather, player reputation, recent events.
 Not generated, but vast enough to create the illusion of spontaneity.

 Jason in a rural Leonida environment